As anyone with a loved one who has Alzheimer’s and Memory Loss can tell you- it’s a family dilemma.

 Therefore, family members must make them feel included, valued, and loved by everyone.
 You can aim to preserve a sense of purpose in their lives.
 For instance, ask them to help you in the kitchen, ask your grandchild to play with them in the garden, or, most importantly, listen to them and have a meaningful conversation with them whenever possible.

-In this way, they will feel like they are a special member of the family that would make them cherished and happy.
+In this way, they will feel like they are a special member of the family that will make them cherished and happy and will help them cope with challenges faced by Alzheimer’s or Dementia patients.

 Calm Agitation in a Loved One with Alzheimer